 Research Areas of Interest

 I have an Environmental Chemistry background, and thus I am familiar with instrumentation for measuring gases and ions including AIM-IC, greenhouse gas analyzers, CRDS analyzer as well as software such as Geochemist's Workbench, Igor, R, and ArcGIS.
-Throughout my Master's and PhD I've also become adept at using Raman and IR Spectroscopy instrumentation for the identification of plastic polymers.
+Throughout my Master's and PhD I've also become adept at using Raman and IR Spectroscopy instrumentation for the identification of plastic polymers, and I have solidified my proficiency with R and ArcGIS.

-Overall my fields of expertise are analytical chemistry, environmental chemistry, oceanography, environmental field methods, and contaminant science.
+Overall my fields of expertise are analytical chemistry, environmental chemistry, oceanography, climate science, environmental field methods, plastic pollution/marine debris science, and contaminant science.

 Themes of research (for PhD and postdocs)